solidi/hl-mods/workspace/redist/readme.txt

     - "chaos" - randomly selects three mutators every 30 seconds!
     - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
     - "instagib" - spawn with dual railguns that dole one hit kills
-    - "volatile" - where players blow up when fragged (explode icon)
+    - "volatile" - where players or monsters blow up when fragged
     - "plumber" - spawn with pipe wrenches
     - "paintball" - weapons and explosions leave paint decals, weapons reduced to 1/4 damage
     - "dkmode" - from Goldeneye 007, player head and arms are like Donkey Kong